siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## Jenkins

-A new plug-in for Jenkins works as any other plug-ins of UrbanCode Velocity.
+A new plug-in for Jenkins works as any other plug-ins of DevOps Velocity.
 The old plugin has been renamed to Jenkins (Legacy).
 The Jenkins plug-in pull jobs from Jenkins and provide as an Input to the release pipelines and as an automation task in deployment plan.

 ---